devshane/cool-fish-functions/README.md

 ### di.fish

-Requires: curl, mplayer, and ack (brew).
+Requires: curl, mplayer, and ack.
+You can install them with brew.

 Starts mplayer for DI.fm channels. `di channels` lists the channels, `di <channel>` starts playing one.
 If you have a premium account, set a `DI_FM_PREMIUM_ID` environment variable with your ID.
 In `config.fish`: